Don’t know what to say to someone in rehab? These words of encouragement for someone in rehab will help you show support

 2. Let them know you respect the bravery it takes to commit to treatment Making the decision to enter and stick with treatment takes bravery, as addicts face the prospect of going through the pains of withdrawal and doing the hard work to reach recovery.
 Knowing the right thing to say to someone in rehab can enable you to give your loved one or friend the support they need to make it through the difficult times in therapy without leaving before treatment is through.
 When you tell loved ones or friends who are struggling with addiction that you are proud that they are brave enough to face this medical problem directly, it can give them the encouragement they need to tough it out through treatment.

 4. Remind them that treatment centers are experienced at keeping patients safe and helping them through the recovery process When patients first stop using drugs, they often experience emotional and physical withdrawal symptoms as they detox.
 These symptoms can include depression, insomnia, anxiety, restlessness, and a variety of mood disorders, as well as aches, pains, and muscle cramps.
 Depending on the severity of the addiction, some of these symptoms can linger for weeks or even months.
-Enduring the discomfort and disturbed moods that comes with these symptoms can be discouraging and frightening, even when patients are told what to expect ahead of time.
+Enduring the discomfort and disturbing moods that come with these symptoms can be discouraging and frightening, even when patients are told what to expect ahead of time.
 Reassure them that they are safe and in the hands of trained professionals who are well versed in meeting the needs of people recovering from addiction.
 These encouraging words can give your loved one or friend some much-needed support on days and nights when rehab gets a bit hard to endure.